socnetv/app/docs/roadmaps/roadmap_architecture_performance.md

 All 36 golden JSON baselines pass.

----

-### Phase 3 — Replace distributed vertex QHash storage with flat relation-keyed matrices

-**Delegated to WS5.** See [`roadmap_matrices_modernization.md`](roadmap_matrices_modernization.md).

-Summary: replace `GraphVertex::m_distance` and `GraphVertex::m_shortestPaths` (per-vertex
-QHash stores, keyed by target vertex and relation) with a centralised `QHash<int, Matrix>` on the `Graph` object (keyed by relation), where `Matrix` is the existing SocNetV matrix class.

-Benefits:
-- Eliminates per-vertex QHash lookup overhead inside the back-propagation inner loop (`shortestPaths(v1)` called per predecessor per vertex per source)
-- Makes APSP write-back in Phase 2 a flat array write: `distMatrix[rel][si * N + ti] = d`
-- Removes the per-vertex mutex array introduced in Phase 2 (each source owns its own row — no contention at all)
-- Aligns with WS5 goals (cancellable, testable matrix subsystem)

----

-## Near-term DistanceEngine Deliverables (3.7)
+### Near-term DistanceEngine Deliverables (3.7) — Shipped

 These features surface capabilities directly enabled by Phase 2 parallelisation, or improve performance in related algorithm slices.
-They do not require domain model changes — they land as self-contained additions validated by the WS6 harness.
+They did not require domain model changes — they landed as self-contained additions validated by the WS6 harness.

-### #89 — Distribution of geodesics by path length ✅ Done
+#### #89 — Distribution of geodesics by path length ✅ Done

 `Graph::writeGeodesicDistribution()` + `Graph::graphGeodesicDistanceDistribution()` added in
 `src/graph/distances/graph_distance_facade.cpp`.
 New **Analyze → Cohesion → Geodesic
 Distribution** action (Ctrl+G,I) and matching Control Panel combo entry.
 Computation is
 cache-aware: reuses `calculatedDistances` result when available.

-### #139 — Geodesic distance for specific node pairs ✅ Done
+#### #139 — Geodesic distance for specific node pairs ✅ Done

 `Graph::graphGeodesicShortestPath()` added.
 The Distance dialog now shows the full node sequence of the shortest path (BFS for unweighted, Dijkstra for weighted) in addition to the